Federico2014/documentation-en/docs/using_javatron/toolkit.md

 Note: Before using this tool for any operation, you need to stop the currently running node first.
 Usage instructions, please refer to [Leveldb Startup Optimization Plugins](../../developers/archive-manifest/).

-## DB Fork
+## Database Fork Tool

-DB Fork provides the ability to modify the witnesses and other related data in the database to implement shadow fork testing, which includes:
+Database fork tool provides the ability to modify the witnesses and other related data in the database to implement shadow fork testing, which includes:
 - Erase the historical witnesses and active witnesses
 - Write new witnesses to the state and update new active witnesses